heapsource/fire/docs/specs/priest.v.1.0.md

 ### @increment

 Increments the operant by the value given in the input.
-If the operant is not a number it will return NaN.
+If the operant or the input are not numbers it will return NaN.
 The operand can be a variable name in the hint or the previous result.

 ### @decrement

 Decrement the operant by the value given in the input.
-If the operant is not a number it will return NaN.
+If the operant or the input are not numbers it will return NaN.
 The operand can be a variable name in the hint or the previous result.

 ### @sum